RackEmApp/releasenotes/README.md

   - Add W/C support for comp matches
   - Change sort order for comp matches to be in date order

+***Platform** - 16th October 2024*
+  - Added support for 2 leg team knockout matches.
+Not supported for predetermined knockouts

 ***Platform** - 15th October 2024*
  - Fixed issue with predetermined knockouts not working properly when started in round 2 or beyond
  - Added support form comps/singles leagues to play each other 3 or 4 times